-Reverse auction has become an increasingly popular negotiation strategy for organizations, to procure the goods and services they need at an affordable cost.
+Effective reverse auction systems have become an increasingly popular negotiation strategy for organizations, to procure the goods and services they need at an affordable cost.
 These auctions reward the supplier that is willing to sell the requested item at the lowest cost, as long as those items meet a specific threshold of quality.

 This type of procurement works especially well in sectors with lots of competition where suppliers will compete against one another for work.
 Not only does the organization running the auction get the goods and services it needs, but a reverse auction puts the onus on the seller to meet the set specifications.

-Reverse auctions, though, do not feature a room full of bidders holding up paddles.
+Effective reverse auctions, though, do not feature a room full of bidders holding up paddles.
 Instead, they are done online in controlled environments.
 Companies will want to use reverse auction software, typically available as part of a larger procurement software package, not only to conduct the event but also to notify potential suppliers of its existence.
-Check out some of the key features of a typical reverse auction software.
+Check out some of the key features of a typical reverse auction system.

 This reference page will also include information about the auction, including time, date, and any necessary login or registration information they need to complete.

-Reverse auction software can provide a valuable way for organizations to get the best price on a good or service.
+Effective reverse auction systems can provide a valuable way for organizations to get the best price on a good or service.
 With multiple suppliers bidding against each other in real time, there is an opportunity for the suppliers to put their best foot forward and for the buyer to get a competitive price that helps their bottom line.
 Reverse auctions, though, only work if the software used provides an equal, fair, and professional environment for all involved.